不求谌解

 image

-• C(Capture) -> Capture resonating information
+• C (Capture) -> Capture resonant information

-• O(Organize) -> Organize and categorize
+• O (Organize) -> Organize and categorize

-• D(Distill) -> Highlight the essence
+• D (Distill) -> Highlight the essence

-• E(Express) -> Showcase the results
+• E (Express) -> Showcase the results

 Thoughts#